apache/camel-k/examples/tekton/README.md

-# Example: Camel K in Tekton Pipelines
+# Camel K in Tekton Pipelines

 This example is part of a tutorial about running Camel K on Tekton pipelines.